AlxBlzrv/UdemyDS-ML/README.md

 - **Project 7: Country Clustering Analysis**

   This project aims to identify similarities among countries and regions based on various features using clustering analysis.
 It involves data preprocessing, feature engineering, model building using K-Means clustering, and visualization of results on a choropleth map.

+- **Project 8: DBSCAN Clustering Analysis**

+  This project aims to segment wholesale customers based on purchasing behavior using DBSCAN algorithm.
+It involves data preprocessing, model building, and visualization.

 *More projects will be added in the future...*